 Bad Carbs?
 I guess you could call the simple sugars and disaccharides bad sugars because they tend to raise blood sugar levels and decrease energy levels.

 Good carbs?
 These are better known as complex carbohydrates, including beans, bread, cereals, fruits, rice, oatmeal, pasta, potatoes, rice, and vegetables.
-The keys to eating these are choosing forms higher in fiber such as whole-grain products.
+The keys to eating these are to choose forms that are higher in fiber such as whole-grain products.
 They should contain 4-6 grams of fiber per serving or more.
-Complex carbohydrates have a lower glycemic index (GI) (slower blood glucose rise equals lower glycemic index).
+Complex carbohydrates have a lower glycemic index (GI) (slower rise of blood glucose equals lower glycemic index).
 The GI has been tied to lower energy levels and high obesity rates,.

 Truth: Simple sugars should be limited.
 Complex carbohydrates should be encouraged as long as they are whole grain or high fiber.
 I personally avoid white rice, white pasta, and white bread because of their limited nutritional value and ease of digestion.
-Avoid them if they do not have 4-6 grams of fiber per serving.
-I like to have fiber to slow digestion and absorption.
+If they do not have 4-6 grams of fiber per serving, avoid them.
+I like to have the fiber to slow digestion and absorption.
 These types of carbohydrates tend to stick with you and keep you feeling fuller longer.

 - K. L. Breymeyer, J. W. Lampe, B. A. McGregor, and M. L. Neuhouser, “Subjective mood and energy levels of healthy weight and overweight/obese healthy adults on high-and low-glycemic load experimental diets,” Appetite, pp. 253–259, Dec.
 2016, doi: 10.1016/j.appet.2016.08.008.
 [Online].
 Available: http://dx.doi.org/10.1016/j.appet.2016.08.008